 The team uses 1-3 best-performing ads to launch a conversion campaign.
 This one is going to lead Facebook users to our product page in order to sell them the item being advertised.
 Still, at this point we don’t expect a lot of sales and want to test the audience by interests.

 The team uses Facebook interests for targeting.
 We discussed how to find and test Facebook interests for targeting in one of our previous articles.

-The team sets the budget for each ad set to half of the product’s price but not less than $10.
-For example, if the product costs $40 in the store, the daily budget of each ad set should equal $20.
+The team sets the budget for each ad set to half of the product’s price, but not less than $10.
+For example, if the product costs $40 in the store, the daily budget of each ad set should be $20.

 You can set a different budget for your PPE and conversion campaigns.
 Just remember that you can’t make money with Facebook ads unless you pay for them.
 Campaigns with a small budget collect data slowly while a big budget boosts the tempo.
 So, if you want to get results faster, feel free to pay more.
 These are just average numbers.

 Just like we do with our Page Post Engagement campaign, we launch the first conversion campaigns at midnight.